teachrcapstone/teachr.dev/readme.md

 ## Teachr

 Teachr is a full-stack web application built with a PHP/Laravel which facilitates collaboration among teachers.
-This was b

 Features include: